UnknownBTW/OpenGL/README.md

 # OpenGL
 This is an OpenGL project used for educational purposes.
-A pre re quisite to learning OpenGL
+A pre-requisite to learning OpenGL